Symmetry breaking

 In physics, symmetry breaking is a phenomenon where a disordered but symmetric state collapses into an ordered, but less symmetric state.
 This collapse is often one of many possible bifurcations that a particle can take as it approaches a lower energy state.
 Due to the many possibilities, an observer may assume the result of the collapse to be arbitrary.
 This phenomenon is fundamental to quantum field theory (QFT), and further, contemporary understandings of physics.
-Specifically, it plays a central role in the Glashow–Weinberg–Salam model which forms part of the Standard model modelling the electroweak sector.In an infinite system (Minkowski spacetime) symmetry breaking occurs, however in a finite system (that is, any real super-condensed system), the system is less predictable, but in many cases quantum tunneling occurs.
+Specifically, it plays a central role in the Glashow–Weinberg–Salam model which forms part of the Standard Model modelling the electroweak sector.In an infinite system (Minkowski spacetime) symmetry breaking occurs, however in a finite system (that is, any real super-condensed system), the system is less predictable, but in many cases quantum tunneling occurs.
 Symmetry breaking and tunneling relate through the collapse of a particle into non-symmetric state as it seeks a lower energy.

 Symmetry breaking can be distinguished into two types, explicit and spontaneous.
 They are characterized by whether the equations of motion fail to be invariant, or the ground state fails to be invariant.

 Non-technical description

 This section describes spontaneous symmetry breaking.
-In layman's terms, this is the idea that for a physical system, the lowest energy configuration (the vacuum state) is not the most symmetric configuration of the system.
-Roughly speaking there are three types of symmetry that can be broken: discrete, continuous and gauge, ordered in increasing technicality.
+This is the idea that for a physical system, the lowest energy configuration (the vacuum state) is not the most symmetric configuration of the system.
+Roughly speaking, there are three types of symmetry that can be broken: discrete, continuous and gauge, ordered in increasing technicality.

 An example of a system with discrete symmetry is given by the figure with the red graph: consider a particle moving on this graph, subject to gravity.
 A similar graph could be given by the function $f(x) = (x^2 - a^2)^2$.
 This system is symmetric under reflection in the y-axis.
 There are three possible stationary states for the particle: the top of the hill at $x = 0$, or the bottom, at $x = \pm a$.
 When the particle is at the top, the configuration respects the reflection symmetry: the particle stays in the same place when reflected.
 However, the lowest energy configurations are those at $x = \pm a$.
 When the particle is in either of these configurations, it is no longer fixed under reflection in the y-axis: reflection swaps the two vacuum states.